mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 created in the binary logs, the Avro schema of the table needs to be manually created.
 There are multiple ways to do this:

-- Dump the database to a slave, configure it to replicate from the master and point MaxScale to this slave (this is the recommended method as it requires no extra steps)
+- Dump the database to a replica, configure it to replicate from the primary and point MaxScale to this replica (this is the recommended method as it requires no extra steps)

 - Use the [_cdc_schema_ Go utility](../Routers/Avrorouter.md#avro-schema-generator)